Level algebras and $\boldsymbol{s}$-lecture hall polytopes: Introduction

 \section{Introduction}

 Let $P\subset \R^n$ be a convex lattice polytope.
-It is a common question in Ehrhart theory to determine if $P$ is a \emph{Gorenstein} polytope, that is, the associated semigroup algebra of $P$ is a Gorenstein algebra.
-Such polytopes are of interest within geometric combinatorics as $P$ has some integer dilate $cP$ that is a reflexive polytope \cite{DeNegriHibi} and $P$ has a palindromic Ehrhart $h^\ast$-polynomial \cite{Stanley-HilbertFunctions}.
+It is a common question in Ehrhart theory to determine whether $P$ is a \emph{Gorenstein} polytope, that is, whether the associated semigroup algebra of $P$ is Gorenstein. \commentout{The precise definitions of semigroup algebras and the Gorenstein property can be found in later sections along with all other technical definitions of properties mentioned in this introduction. } Gorenstein polytopes are also of interest within geometric combinatorics, as Gorenstein polytopes can be characterized in purely geometric terms.
+Particularly, $P$ is Gorenstein if and only there is some integer dilate $cP$ which is a reflexive polytope \cite{DeNegriHibi}.
+Likewise, the Gorenstein property is equivalent to the interesting enumerative property that the Ehrhart $h^\ast$-polynomial of $P$ has palindromic coefficients \cite{Stanley-HilbertFunctions}.
 Gorenstein polytopes are also of interest in algebraic geometry for a variety of reasons, including connections to mirror symmetry (see, e.g., \cite{Batyrev} and \cite[Section 8.3]{CoxLittleSchenck}).
 Roughly speaking, a pair of reflexive lattice polytopes gives rise to a mirror pair of Calabi--Yau manifolds.
 We recommend \cite{CoxMirrorSurvey} for an excellent survey article about reflexive polytopes and their connection to mirror symmetry.
 Subsequently, classifications of the Gorenstein property have been extensively studied and are known for many families including order polytopes \cite{Stanley-PosetPolytopes,Hibi-LatticesAndStraighteningLaws}, twinned poset polytopes \cite{HibiMatsuda-twinned}, and $r$-stable $(n,k)$-hypersimplices \cite{HibiSolus}.

-We say that $P$ is a \emph{level} polytope if its associated semigroup algebra is a \emph{level algebra}, a generalization of the notion of Gorenstein.
-This question has not been studied nearly to the degree as detecting the Gorenstein property (see, e.g., \cite{EneHerzogHibiSaeedi,HigashitaniYanagawa-Level}).
-However, in addition to the independent interest in level algebras, if $P$ is level, we obtain nontrivial inequalities on the coefficients of the Ehrhart $h^\ast$-polynomial, which are not satisfied for general lattice polytopes.
+Gorenstein algebras are intimately related to level algebras.
+We say that $P$ is a \emph{level} polytope if its associated semigroup algebra is a \emph{level algebra}, a generalization of Gorenstein algebras.
+Classifying level polytopes has not been studied to nearly the same degree as detecting the Gorenstein property (see, e.g., \cite{EneHerzogHibiSaeedi,HigashitaniYanagawa-Level}).
+However, in addition to the independent interest in level algebras, if $P$ is level, we obtain nontrivial inequalities on the coefficients of the Ehrhart $h^\ast$-polynomial, which are not satisfied for general lattice polytopes (see, e.g., \cite{StanleyGreenBook}).

 One family of well-studied polytopes are the {$\s$-lecture hall polytopes}.
 For a given $\s\in\Zpos^n$, the \emph{$\s$-lecture hall polytope} is the simplex defined by